Special Education Needs

 • On a day to day basis the Admin Staff generally oversee the administration of any medicines that have been prescribed by professionals.

 • As a staff we have regular training and updates of conditions and medication affecting individual children so that all staff are able to manage medical situation

 |What support is there for behaviour, avoiding exclusion and increasing attendance?||

 • If a child has continuous behavioural needs or difficulties we keep record to identify patterns and causes for the behaviour.
 Targets can then be set to help change and modify the child’s behaviour.
 If necessary the school liaises with outside agencies for further advice and support.
 After any behaviour incident we reflect with the child on the behaviour.
 This helps us to identify possible reasons and causes as to why the incident happened and how the child can change their reactions to events and therefore minimise the need to exclude children.

 • Attendance of every child is monitored on a daily basis by the Admin staff.
 Lateness and absence are recorded and reported upon to the Head Teacher/Deputy Head.
 If a child’s attendance is poor or they are regularly late we make every effort to work with the family to establish reasons for this and offer support wherever we can.
 100% attendance is acknowledged by certificates at the end of each term.

-The SENCo in the Junior School is Miss Sarah Roberts. email@example.com
+The SENCo for both Schools is Miss Sarah Roberts. firstname.lastname@example.org

 • Our ELSAs receive regular support from the Educational Psychologist.